benhoIIand/gulp-workflow/README.md

 Requires an instance of `gulp`.
 Loads the subtasks present in the `gulp` folder.

 #### task(name, description, [tasks])
-Takes a name, descripton and array of tasks to run when called.
+Takes a name, description and array of tasks to run when called.
 The array of tasks is passed to [`run-sequnce`](https://www.npmjs.com/package/run-sequence) so can support their syntax.

 #### subtask(name, dependencies, func)
 Takes a name, any dependencies and array of tasks to run when called.
 This functions in exactly the same way as a normal `gulp` task.